STATEWIDE YOUTH CONFERENCES

 About Youth Conferences

 Project LIFE hosts two statewide conferences for youth twice a year: in the spring and in the fall.
 Historically, these are large, in-person events that draw youth and workers from all over the state to one spot for one awesome weekend.
 Throughout the pandemic, we continued planning and hosting great conferences, they just looked a little different and were on a virtual platform.
-In the spring of 2022, we hosted a hybrid conference (held in person at about half capacity due to COVID safety precautions with a virtual component).
+In the spring and fall of 2022, we hosted a hybrid conference (held in person at about half capacity due to COVID safety precautions with a virtual component).
 Summer and winter are our conference planning times, and so we don’t have any specific information about the next conference posted.
 Read on for general conference information, or visit again as the next conference gets closer for specific details and updates.

 What Happens at a Youth Conference?

 At Project LIFE’s statewide Youth Conferences, you can meet other youth in foster care, build friendships and learn about your rights.
 You’ll also have the opportunity to develop skills that will help you live independently.
 Workshop topics may include:

 Networking: Learn to make connections and why they matter, whether the connection is with other youth in foster care or with people who can help you build skills, find work or otherwise show you the way.

 Leadership: Being an effective leader can help you in school, sports, your social life and your career.
 This curriculum is part of the Youth Leadership Institute, developed by Project LIFE to help youth in foster care become confident leaders.

 Education: What are your educational options after high school?
 No, college isn’t the only way to learn more about things that interest you or to build a career.
 Find out what your other options are.